KdV Charges and the Generalized Torus Partition Sum in $T{\bar T}$ deformation

 \centerline{\it Meseret Asrat}

 \centerline{Enrico Fermi Institute and Department of Physics} \centerline{University of Chicago} \centerline{5640 S. Ellis Av., Chicago, IL 60637, USA }

 \vglue .3cm

-We consider KdV currents in a quantum field theory obtained by deforming a two dimensional conformal field theory on a cylinder via the irrelevant operator $T{\bar T}$.
-In this paper we determine their one--point functions modular properties.
-We find that the one--point functions factorize into two components each with a definite modular weight.
-We also obtain a general differential equation that the generalized torus partition sum satisfies.
+We consider KdV currents in a quantum field theory obtained by deforming a two dimensional conformal field theory via the irrelevant operator $T{\bar T}$.
+In this paper we determine their torus one--point functions modular properties.
+We find that the one--point functions decompose into a direct sum of two non--holomorphic modular forms.
+We also obtain a general differential equation that the KdV generalized torus partition sum satisfies.
+The differential equation provides a non--perturbative description of $T{\bar T}$ deformed theories.

 \Date{}

 \newsec{Introduction}

 Conformal field theories in two dimensions can be characterized by two copies of an infinite dimensional symmetry algebra known as the Virasoro algebra ${\it Vir}$ \GoddardOD.
 The two copies are generated by the moments of the left--moving (holomorphic) $T$ and right--moving (antiholomorphic) $\bar T$ components of the energy momentum tensor.